Spectroscopy and Decay Properties of Excited Charmonium States: Decay property analysis of charmonia

 \subsection{$S$-wave {states}}

-States in $\psi$ family with quantum numbers $^3S_1$ are all spin-triplet states.
-The ground state $J/\psi(1S)$ and its first radial excited state $\psi(2S)$ have been well established experimentally.
-For the spin-singlet states, the masses and widths of $\eta_c(1S)$ and $\eta_c(2S)$ are also available in PDG~\cite{ParticleDataGroup:2024cfk}.
+States in {the} $\psi$ family with {the} quantum numbers $^3S_1$ are all spin-triplet states.
+The ground state $J/\psi(1S)$ and its first {radially} excited state $\psi(2S)$ have been well established experimentally.
+For the spin-singlet states, the masses and widths of $\eta_c(1S)$ and $\eta_c(2S)$ are also available from the PDG~\cite{ParticleDataGroup:2024cfk}.

 The $\psi(4040)$ state presents a particularly interesting case due to its strong decay behavior.
-There are four kinematically allowed open-charm decay channels: $D\bar{D}$, $D\bar{D^*}$, $D^*\bar{D^*}$ and $D_S\bar{D_S}$ .
-In Table~\ref{tab6.1}, we show the partial and total decay widths of $\psi(4040)$ state predicted by $^3P_0$ model.
+There are four kinematically allowed open-charm decay channels: $D\bar{D}$, $D\bar{D^*}$, $D^*\bar{D^*}$, and $D_s\bar{D_s}$.
+In Table~\ref{tab6.1}, we show the partial and total decay widths of {the} $\psi(4040)$ state predicted by {the} $^3P_0$ model.
 The dominant contribution arises from two-body strong decays, and the total width is predicted to be 142 MeV.
-We also present the branching ratios of the decay channels in Table~\ref{tab6.1}, from which it can be seen that the dominant decay channels of the $3^3S_1$ state is $D^*\bar{D^*}$ and the branching ratio is 65.8\%.
-The ratio of the predicted partial widths being $\Gamma(D^*\bar{D^*})$ : $\Gamma(D\bar{D^*}) $ = 2.1 : 1.0, which is in good agreement with the experimental ratio of $1.8\pm0.14\pm0.03$.
-The predicted total width of $\psi(4040)$ is found to be somewhat larger than the experimental average of $84\pm12$ MeV.
-In addition, we have calculated the widths of its hadronic transition.
-For the spin-nonflip $\pi\pi$ hadronic transition, we predict the width of the $3^3S_1 \to J/\psi+\pi\pi$ to be 0.225 MeV, which is in accordance with the experimental results, {\it i.e.}, less than 0.504 MeV~\cite{ParticleDataGroup:2024cfk}.
+We also present the branching ratios of the decay channels in Table~\ref{tab6.1}, from which it can be seen that the dominant decay {channel} of the $3^3S_1$ state is $D^*\bar{D^*}$ and the branching ratio is 65.8\%.
+The ratio of the predicted partial widths {is} $\Gamma(D^*\bar{D^*})$ : $\Gamma(D\bar{D^*}) $ = 2.1 : 1.0, which is in good agreement with the experimental ratio of $1.8\pm0.14\pm0.03$.
+The predicted total width of {the} $\psi(4040)$ is found to be somewhat larger than the experimental average of $84\pm12$ MeV.
+In addition, we have calculated the widths of its hadronic {transitions}.
+For the spin-nonflip $\pi\pi$ hadronic transition, we predict the width of the $3^3S_1 \to J/\psi+\pi\pi$ {transition} to be 0.225 MeV, which is in accordance with the experimental results, {\it i.e.}, less than 0.504 MeV~\cite{ParticleDataGroup:2024cfk}.
 For the spin-nonflip $\eta$ hadronic transition, the predicted width is 0.003 MeV, which is smaller than the experimental value.
-It can be seen that the contribution of the hadronic transition to the total decay is small.
+It can be seen that the contribution of hadronic {transitions} to the total decay is small.